Office at Night: Inspiration and creation

-Notes on the painting from Hopper’s journal
+Notes on the painting from Hopper's journal

 Starting shortly after their marriage in 1924, Edward and Jo kept a journal in which he would, using a pencil, make a sketch-drawing of each of his paintings, along with a precise description of certain technical details.
 Jo Hopper would then add additional information in which the themes of the painting are, to some degree, illuminated.

 A review of the page on which Office at Night is entered contains the following notes about the painting, in Jo's handwriting:

 Ownership and exhibition history

 The painting remained in Hopper's ownership for several years.
-According to Jo's journal notes, it was displayed in 1945 at the Salmagundi Club's 75th anniversary exhibition, to which Edward had been invited as a guest exhibitor.
-At the exhibition, the painting won a $1,000 prize.
+According to notes in Jo's journal, it was displayed at the Salmagundi Club's 75th anniversary exhibition in 1945, where Edward had been invited as a guest exhibitor.
+At the exhibition, the painting was awarded a $1,000 prize.

-The journal contains a scratched-out note stating that the painting was sold in spring 1948 to the Butler Art Institute in Youngstown, Ohio for "1,500 -1/3", paid on July 27, 1949.
-Another note, immediately below, contradicts this, stating that the painting was sold to the Walker Art Center in Minneapolis for the same amount, on June 27, 1949.
+The journal includes a note, partially crossed out, indicating that the painting was sold in the spring 1948 to the Butler Art Institute in Youngstown, Ohio for "1,500 -1/3", paid on July 27, 1949.
+A conflicting note immediately below suggests that the painting was instead sold to the Walker Art Center in Minneapolis for the same amount, on June 27, 1949.

-A final journal note, also in Jo's hand, states "John Clancy cited value for insurance 15,000—1964."
+Another note in Jo’s handwriting cites an insurance value of $15,000 for the painting, as provided by John Clancy in 1964.

 In 2006, the painting was on display for several months at the Whitney Museum of American Art for an exhibition.